vaginessa/WiFi-Fixer-dewens12/ReadMe.md

  */

 * ###Project
   + Functional set of heuristics and workarounds for Android wifi.
-Designed to use as few resources on the user's device as possible.
+Designed to use as few resources as possible.

 * ###Public Intents
   + /wififixer/src/org/wahtod/wififixer/IntentConstants.java

 * ###Targets
-  + All Android devices 2.1 to 4.x with wifi and a touchscreen
+  + All Android devices 2.1 to 5.x with wifi and a touchscreen

 * ###Why is it free?
   + Software which works around OS issues should be!